chalk-xx/kernel/tools/README.md

     ./tools/do_release.sh 0.7 0.8 RC1

 If something goes wrong, like a build failure, use `git checkout .` to revert the changes that the release script has just made.
 Fix whatever broke the build (it's probably going to be something missing from your maven repo), remove `last-release/stage1` or `last-release/stage2` if they're there, and run it again.
 If everything goes well, you'll have a new, signed tag in git.

+Before pushing to any remotes, you will want to go through the `pom.xml` and `list.xml` files that you modified with today's date and restore them to "SNAPSHOT" versions.
+This will ensure that the mainline will continue to use SNAPSHOTs and will not experience any disruption.

 If you want to push a tag to a remote server, you need to add a flag to git's push command: